highway tank and portable tank repair

 • repairs to a nurse tank chassis.

 Repair reports have different requirements than inspection/test reports.
-The repair report includes information on the repair facility, details about the repair and it identifies the welding procedure that was used.
+The repair report includes information on the repair facility, details about the repair, and the welding procedure used.
 The repair facility must keep a copy for 20 years (Clause 7.5.10, CSA B620:20).

-Procedures and welders must be qualified in accordance with ASME BPVC Section IX (Clause 4.4, CSA B620:20).
+Procedures and welders must be qualified under ASME BPVC Section IX (Clause 4.4, CSA B620:20).

 Finally, Transport Canada reminds everyone that tank testers and inspectors are required to complete training by May 2024.

-Transport Canada has a welding repair quiz you or relevant team members can take to test your knowledge on this type of information.
+Transport Canada has a welding repair quiz you or relevant team members can take to test your knowledge on this information.

 Photo source: Pexels-Kateryna-Babaieva